naruthk/naruth.com-2018/src/pages/pages/home-about/index.md

 path: "/about"
 ---

 Hello everyone.
 My name is Naruth Kongurai.
-People sometimes refer to me as either Naruth or Sam.
+I also go by Sam.

-I am an aspiring Junior Front-End Web Developer, writing **HTML5**, **CSS3**, and **JavaScript** codes in my daily routine.
-Graduating this Spring 2018 with a Degree in **Communication** and a Minor in **Informatics**, I am currently looking for jobs!
+I am a web developer, specializing primarily in **HTML5**, **CSS3**, **JavaScript**, and **React**.
+Graduating this Spring 2018 with a degree in **Communications** and a minor in **Informatics**, I am currently looking for jobs!

 I’ve done a couple of technical internships over the course of my academic career.
 At **OgilvyOne Worldwide**, I took graphic designs that clients like Samsung and Nivea created and turned them into fully functional websites.
 At a Seattle-based startup called **Bitsee**, I collaborated with some of the most smartest folks I’ve ever known.
 Together we were developing an Android application that searches for and discover videos from around the world.
 At **CP All** (Thailand), I created an Android mobile application to allow employees a convenient way to conduct employee reviews and gather results.

-My overall technology skills include **HTML5, CSS3, JavaScript, React framework, PHP, Python, Java, and Swift**.
+Here is a summary of technologies:

+- **Programming Languages:** JavaScript, Java, Python, Swift, Kotlin
+- **Web Development:** React, Redux, React Native, Express, MongoDB, Sass, Webpack, Gulp, Git, GraphQL, Pug, ES6, jQuery, SVG, Bootstrap, CSS3

 ### Projects